 Cyprus is perched between Europe, Asia and Africa like a political tiddlywink.
-It’s been invaded, stolen from and traded about, and it's still split in half between Turkey and Greece.
+It’s been invaded, stolen from and traded about, and it’s still split in the north with Turkey.

 This mix of influences means there’s a shedload of history and culture (not to mention peng beaches) all smushed up together.
 But navigating it all can be quite overwhelming.